karolzlot/google-serp-django/readme.md

 I added `Dataclass` to names of dataclass objects, so those are different from names in `models.py`.
 They could be easily mistaken otherwise.

+### File `google_search.py`

+As `GoogleSearch()` class doesn't have any state, I decided to make it a class with `@staticmethod` methods only.

+This practice is a bit controversial, because I could just remove class and leave only bunch of functions in thi sfile.
+But in my opinion class with static methods looks a little nicer, so I left it this way.
+It's just personal preference.

 ### File `view.py`